-- (a) The AER must develop and publish the regulatory test in accordance with this clause 5.6.5A. - (b) The purpose of the regulatory test is to identify new network investments or non-network alternative options that:
+- (a) The AER must develop and publish the regulatory test in accordance with this clause 5.6.5A. - (b) The purpose of the regulatory test is to identify new distribution network investments or transmission investments designed to ensure that a distribution network meets the level required by the minimum power system security and reliability standardsnew network investments or non-network alternative options that: - (1) maximise the net economic benefit to all those who produce, consume and transport electricity in the market; or - (2) in the event the option is necessitated to meet the service standards linked to the technical requirements of schedule 5.1 or in applicable regulatory instruments, minimise the present value of the costs of meeting those requirements. - (c) In so far as it relates to paragraph (b)(1), the regulatory test must: - (1) be based on a cost-benefit analysis of the future (which includes assessment of reasonable scenarios of future supply and demand conditions): - (i) were the new distribution network investment or transmission investment designed to ensure that a distribution network meets the level required by the minimum power system security and reliability standards new network investment to take place, compared to the likely alternative option or options,

-- (1) maximise the net economic benefit to all those who produce, consume and transport electricity in the market; or - (2) in the event the option is necessitated to meet the service standards linked to the technical requirements of schedule 5.1 or in applicable regulatory instruments, minimise the present value of the costs of meeting those requirements. - (c) In so far as it relates to paragraph (b)(1), the regulatory test must: - (1) be based on a cost-benefit analysis of the future (which includes assessment of reasonable scenarios of future supply and demand conditions): - (i) were the new network investment to take place, compared to the likely alternative option or options, - (ii) were the new network investment not to take place; - (2) as a minimum, list or provide for: - (i) the classes of possible benefits that may be included as benefits, and classes of possible benefits that may not be included as benefits; - (ii) the method or methods permitted for estimating the magnitude of the different classes of benefits; - (iii) the classes of possible costs that may be counted as costs, and classes of possible costs that may not be included as costs; - (iv) the method or methods permitted for estimating the magnitude of the different classes of costs; and - (v) the appropriate method and value for specific inputs, where relevant, for determining the discount rate to be applied; - (3) ensure that the identification of the likely alternative option referred to in subparagraph (1) is informed by a consideration of all genuine and practicable alternative options to the proposed new network investment without bias regarding: - (i) energy source; - (ii) technology; - (iii) ownership;
+- (ii) were the new distribution network investment or transmission investment designed to ensure that a distribution network meets the level required by the minimum power system security and reliability standardnew network investment not to take place; - (2) as a minimum, list or provide for: - (i) the classes of possible benefits that may be included as benefits, and classes of possible benefits that may not be included as benefits: - (ii) the method or methods permitted for estimating the magnitude of the different classes of benefits; - (iii) the classes of possible costs that may be counted as costs, and classes of possible costs that may not be included as costs;